carlohamalainen/carlohamalainen.github.io/_posts/2016-12-31-subkeys-in-gpg-for-a-yubikey.md

   <p>
     Ok, patched enigmail myself.
-It works as expected with &#8211;default-key instead of -u.
+It works as expected with --default-key instead of -u.
   </p>

 </blockquote>